vaughnteegarden/slate/source/index.html.md

 }
 ```

 Add Rezolve SDK dependency to build.gradle file in your :app module.
 Set the `rezolveSdkVersion` to the version you wish to use.
+Note it is important to use double quotes as shown around the implementation string, or `$rezolveSdkVersion` won't be evaluated.
 To upgrade to a new release, update `rezolveSdkVersion` to the latest version.